 3. Blender Butter

 Love the idea of homemade butter but don’t own a churn (or want to make your muscles feel more exhausted than after the most grueling arm day ever)?
 Make your own butter in the blender!
-Mix in spices, fresh herbs, and/or minced shallots or garlic for compound butter if you’re feeling extra-fancy.
+Mix in spices, fresh herbs, and/or minced shallots or garlic for compound butter if you’re feeling extra-fancy and use it to top a steak, roasted veggies, or whatever else you like.

 Chunky salsas are good too, but sometimes a thinner version is better for drizzling over enchiladas, tacos, and nachos.
 And there’s no worry about pulsing one too many times like when you make it in a food processor, since the goal is a smooth texture.
 The pumpkin seeds in this one lend a certain creaminess.
 Get our Blender Salsa recipe.